Vakifbank-IOS-Swift-Patika-Bootcamp/final-project-eminsaygi/README.md

-# Gamme Zone
+# Game Zone

-Game Zone is an iOS app that allows you to browse and search for games, view game details, and add games to your favorites.
-It also includes a notes section where you can add and edit notes, and a settings section with options for changing the language and enabling dark mode.injection`
+Hello!
+Game Zone is a game discovery platform that allows you to browse, search and view game details.
+Users can add games to their favorites and add and edit notes.
+The application also allows users to customize the experience by changing language options and enabling dark mode.
+Additionally, unit/UI tests have been carried out to ensure the reliability and functionality of the application.
+To get started with the application, please follow the instructions provided.

 ## Features